 If your return is handwritten, contains mathematical errors, or does not match the information supplied to the IRS on official reporting forms, you may be at an increased risk of an audit.
 Although a mathematical error in itself is not a big issue, the IRS may decide that your return is likely to contain more errors and decide it is worth a second look.

-5. You have a high income:
+5. You have a high income (or no income):

 6. You claim Earned Income Credit:

-Earned income credit (EIC) is for low income taxpayers, especially those with children.
+Earned income tax credit (EITC) is for low income taxpayers, especially those with children.
 It can be several thousand dollars if you are earning near the poverty line and have 2 or three kids.
 This is the IRS’s target audience at the moment.
 It is unfortunate but true that those the most in need are also the target of the most scrutiny.
 This is because the largest credit also attracts the most amount of tax fraud.
 The IRS estimates that 25% of people claiming EIC should not get the credit.
 I have seen this many times personally, so I don’t think they are far from the mark.